Kelowna Real Estate

 Things to Do in Kelowna

 Kelowna is situated in a desert valley, giving us a moderate climate that’s unique to our little corner of British Columbia.
 We have an average snowfall total of just under 70 cm per year.
-This means that we can enjoy outdoor activities and fitness for much more of the year than the rest of our beautiful province.
-We are known for golfing, boating, Jet Skis, road biking, and mountain trail biking, hiking, Wineries, Craft Brewery Tours, Restaurants, Across the Lake Swim, Ribfest, and Music in the Park in the summer.
+This means we can enjoy outdoor activities and fitness for much more of the year than the rest of our beautiful province.
+We are known for golfing, boating, Jet Skis, road biking, mountain trail biking, hiking, Wineries, Craft Brewery Tours, Restaurants, Across the Lake Swim, Ribfest, and Music in the Park in the summer.
 We also have a vibrant scene for those who enjoy art, music, and culture.

 Schools